HomePage Path

 NT 582-209 Roxburghshire Scotland

-Fatlips Castle Fatlips Castle is a 16th century stone rectangular tower house, of three storeys and a garret, founded by the Turnbulls of Barnhill.
-The entrance leads to a vaulted basement, with a spiral stair in one corner, which gives access to all the floors.
-At the garret, a round caphouse leads to an impressive corbelled parapet, which is rounded on the angles.
-In the 19th century, the tower was restored and renovated to be used as a shooting box and a private museum but sadly it is now once again ruinous.
-Nearby is Barnhills Tower and 4 miles east is Jedburgh Castle.
+Fatlips Castle Fatlips Castle is a 16th century stone rectangular tower house, founded by the Turnbulls of Barnhill.
+Of three storeys and a garret, the ground floor entrance leads to the vaulted basement, with a rebuilt newel-staircase in the south-east angle.
+Rising to the parapet, the stair gives access to each floors and at the garret, a round caphouse leads to a modern corbelled parapet-walk with four angle-rounds.
+Restored in 1857, the interior was renovated in 1897 when the tower was used as a shooting box and a private museum but sadly it is now once again ruinous.
+Nearby is Barnhills Castle and 4 miles east is Jedburgh Castle.

 Street Map

 Fatlips Castle is located high on Minto Crags, south of the B6400.
-4 miles west of Jedburgh, on the A68-local roads.
+4 miles west of Jedburgh, on the A68.

 The site is visible from the road.